Mono–Inyo Craters: Effects

 A wide range of effects are expected from future eruptions along the Mono–Inyo Craters.
 Ash and rock fragments (tephra) may accumulate to a thickness of 10 m near an erupting Mono–Inyo vent.
 Downwind accumulations of tephra may exceed 20 cm at a distance of 35 km and 5 cm at 85 km.
-Winds in the area tend to blow toward an east or northeasterly direction more than 50 percent of the time, and toward any easterly direction more than 80 percent of the time.
+Winds in the area tend to blow toward an east or northeast direction more than 50 percent of the time, and toward any east direction more than 80 percent of the time.
 Grain size and thickness of tephra generally decreases gradually with distance from a vent.
 Volcanic ash will likely contaminate air routes east of the vent.

 Severe damage from super-heated flows of gas, ash and pulverized rock (pyroclastic flows and surges) may occur at least 15 km from an explosive eruption.
 The amount of damage depends on vent location, topography, and volume of magma erupted.
 Pyroclastic flows from vents on Mammoth Mountain or other high vent could travel farther by gaining extra momentum from their descent.
 Valleys along the route will be more impacted than ridges but flows and surges could overtop some ridges.
 Eruptions near snowpacks may produce lahars of mud and ash that devastate valleys and watersheds.
 Steam blast eruptions under a lake could form large waves capable of flooding nearby areas and starting mudflows.

 Basalt lava flows may extend more than 50 km from their vent.
 Dacite and rhyolite lavas produce short, thick flows that rarely extend more than 5 km from their vent.
 Mound-shaped features called lava domes are often created from these flows.
 Rock fragments thrown from a growing lava dome may reach 5 to 10 km from the dome.
 A partial collapse of the steep-sided growing dome can send pyroclastic flows outward at least 5 km.
 Taller domes tend to form larger pyroclastic flows that travel farther.